Emanation Graph: A Plane Geometric Spanner with Steiner Points: Introduction

-The ray shooting idea that the competition mesh used, encouraged the introduction of a new, general \textit{$t$-spanner} called {\it the emanation graph} by Hamedmohseni, Rahmati, and Mondal~\cite{hamedmohseni2018}.
+Motivated by the ray shooting idea that the competition mesh used, we introduce a new, general \textit{$t$-spanner} called {\it the emanation graph}.
 An emanation graph of grade $k$, is obtained by shooting $2^{k+1}$ rays around each given point.
 Given a set $P$ of $n$ points in the plane, an emanation graph $M_k$ is constructed by shooting $2^{k+1}$ rays from each point $p\in P$ with equal $\frac{\pi}{2^k}$ angles between them.
-Each ray stops as soon as it hits another ray of a larger length or upon reaching the bounding box $R(P)$.
-When two parallel rays collide they both stop and when two rays with equal length collide at a point, one of them is randomly stopped.
+Each ray stops as soon as it hits another ray of shorter length or upon reaching the bounding box $R(P)$, where the lengths are computed using $L_2$ distance metric.
+If two parallel rays coming from opposite directions collide, then they both stop.
+If two rays with equal length collide at a point, then one of them is randomly stopped.
 The competition mesh is thus the emanation graph of grade 1.
-Figure~\ref{fig:simplified}(left) depicts an emanation graph of grade 2 with six points in the plane.
+The Steiner points are created at the intersection point of the rays.
+Figure~\ref{fig:simplified}~(left) and~(middle) depict emanation graphs of grade 1 and 2 with six points in the plane, respectively.